verobuckina/CTSimulator/README.md

 You can find a CMakeList.txt in the project.
 Build the application with cmake.
 An executable file will be created.

-### How to use the CT Simulator
+### How to use the CTSimulator

 Start the executable file on your PC.
 A simple UI with 4 image slots will open.

+1. Click on "Load Phantom" to load a phantom.
+The phantom can have a maximum resolution of 255 x 255 pixels.

+2. Click on "Forward Projection" to generate the sinogram of your phantom

+3. Select a filter from the drop-down menu.
+You can choose not to filter the sinogram.
+For this, select "Not Selected".
+Nevertheless you should click on "Filter" to be able to backproject your sinogram.

+4. Click on "Backward Projection" to generate the backprojected Phantom.

+---

-### Executables
+## Executables

 Executables yet to come.

+---